pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 In order to have a clear separation between data structure and form layout, make sure that all layout specific settings go into the form configuration.
 :::

-Here is an example how a JSON schema is rendered to a default form:
+Here is an example how such a JSON schema is rendered to a default form:

 ![](../img/grafik-20201023-084022.png)